 A new homeschool year has begun!
 That means it’s time to begin a brand new series of Friday Bird Families posts that will take you and your students on a grand tour of the wonderful wild birds of North America.
 You can find a printable schedule for the tour on the main River Houses calendar page.

 We think bird study is one of the best subjects you can take up in a homeschool environment.
 It’s suitable for all ages, it can be made as elementary or as advanced as you wish, it can be made solitary or social, and birds can be found just about anywhere at any season of the year.

-Like our Sunday States & Countries posts, Friday Bird Families will be an opportunity for homeschool teachers to do a light and easy ten-minute lesson each week that can introduce their students to some new facts, vocabulary, and ideas, while at the same time providing a springboard for more in-depth study by anyone who wishes to learn more.
+Like our Sunday States & Countries posts, Friday Bird Families is an opportunity for homeschool teachers to do a light and easy ten-minute lesson each week that can introduce their students to some new facts, vocabulary, and ideas, while at the same time providing a springboard for more in-depth study by anyone who wishes to learn more.

 Next week we’ll “dive” in with the Ducks, Geese, and Swans, but for this first Friday Bird Families post of the year we’ll begin by introducing you and your students to the bird guide we recommend and will be using: the National Geographic Field Guide to the Birds of North America (7th Edition).

 This recommended field guide isn’t a children’s book per se — it’s a standard reference book for the whole family.
 The front and back cover flaps are visual guides to all of the 87 bird families we’ll be looking at over the course of the year — from the Ducks, Geese, and Swans to the Blackbirds and Orioles, and everything in between — with a representative species or two shown for each.
 Browse through those pictures with your students to give them a general sense of North American bird diversity and to show them how to find the relevant pages for each family. 🦆